zhour-mt/backend-project-nc-news/README.md

 **Introduction to the Project**
 The aim of this project was to develop the backend of a web server called LetsRead.

-This server designed to manage and provide data, similar to any news site.
-The API provides endpoints for accessing resources such as articles, comments, topics, and users, which allows users to interact directly with the backend.
+This server manages and provides data similar to a typical news site.
+The API offers several endpoints for interacting with resources such as articles, comments, topics, and users.
+Users can retrieve and interact with this data directly via the API.

-To access details about all available endpoints, please see the endpoints.json file available in the repo.
+To see detailed information about all available endpoints, please see the endpoints.json file available in the repository.

 **Hosted Version**
-To access the hosted version, this is the link: https://lets-read-zbam.onrender.com
+The hosted version of the API can be accessed using this link: https://lets-read-zbam.onrender.com
 Follow the link with any of the available endpoints in order to achieve what you are interested in.

 **Minimum versions of Node and Postgres required**